iVariable/Backbone.actAs.Mementoable/README.md

 For API - see source in src/ folder in this repository.
 I want to believe code is self-explanatory. :)

+# License

+Backbone.actAs.Mementoable is available for use under the MIT software license.

 # ChangeLog

 ## v0.2.1